Dhyey14/climate-data-sience-project-proposal/proposal.md

-NOTE: ChatGPT and Gemini is used to paraphrase in order to share my viewpoint in a better way.

 Summary:
 In this project, we estimate the risk premium associated with firm-level climate change exposure among S&P 500 companies from 2005 to 2020.
 This exposure is measured based on the attention given by market participants to climate-related risks and opportunities during earnings calls.
 While the unconditional risk premium derived from